Roots and Radishes

 Air fryer green beans served on a plate with lemon wedges. this recipe

 When it comes to easy veggie sides and using up garden produce, an air fryer is a game-changer!
-A few summers ago, we started making more air fryer veggies to use up farmers market and CSA veggies, and we’ve never looked back.
-A favorite of ours quickly became air fryer green beans—just toss, air fry, and in less than 15 minutes, you have caramelized, lightly crisped green beans—no oven needed.
-In peak Midwest summer (green bean season for us!), we love serving them with grilled chicken, smoky turkey burgers, or salmon for a healthy dinner.
-If you need a no-fuss way to use up fresh green beans, this recipe is a must-try!
+A few summers ago, we started making more air fryer veggies to use up farmers market and CSA veggies, and we've never looked back.
+While we love easy air fryer squash and simple air fryer parsnips in winter months, our summer favorite has quickly become air fryer green beans-just toss, air fry, and in less than 15 minutes, you have caramelized, lightly crisped green beans-no oven needed.

 Jump to: